tim1e9/localmotive/_docs/samples/sample4/README.md

-# Localmotive - Local DB Support
+# Localmotive - TypeScript Support

 ## Overview

-The purpose of this sample is to show how to locally run a Lambda function which makes use of a database.
-(In this case, the database is PostgreSQL.)
+The purpose of this sample is to show how to locally run a Lambda function which is written in TypeScript.
+This sample is very similar to sample two.
+However, the codebase has been altered to more closely represent a typical TypeScript Lambda function.

 ## Prerequisites